 Quickstart

-- site name
+- Site name

-- an author and publication date
+- Author and publication date

-- the featured image
+- Featured image

 Feel free to suggest new features.